Faiziab/ARC-AI/README.md

 ```

 ## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the NVIDIA Community Model License - see the LICENSE file for details.

 ## 🤝 Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.